ecoyield-io/docs/ecoyield-model-and-flywheel/ecoyield-environmental-impact.md

 ## 1. Renewable-Powered Compute

-\- All EcoYield GPU farms are powered by solar + battery energy storage systems.
+- All EcoYield GPU farms are powered by solar + battery energy storage systems.
 - This ensures that AI compute demand is met without relying on fossil fuels.
 - Renewable generation reduces operational costs while also guaranteeing a low-carbon footprint per teraflop of compute power.

 ## 2. Carbon Credits & Offsetting

-\- Surplus renewable energy contributes to certified carbon credits.
+- Surplus renewable energy contributes to certified carbon credits.
 - EcoYield is exploring integrations with leading carbon markets to ensure credits are verified and tradable.
 - These credits can be used to offset emissions or sold to corporates seeking to meet net-zero commitments.

 ## 3. ESG Integration

-\- EcoYield is designed as an ESG-compliant investment platform, aligning with institutional sustainability frameworks.
+- EcoYield is designed as an ESG-compliant investment platform, aligning with institutional sustainability frameworks.
-- Governance through the \$EYE DAO ensures that environmental considerations remain core to decision-making.
+- Governance through the $EYE DAO ensures that environmental considerations remain core to decision-making.
-- Impact metrics — such as tonnes of CO₂ offset and clean kWh generated — will be tracked and transparently reported to investors.
+- Impact metrics; such as tonnes of CO₂ offset and clean kWh generated will be tracked and transparently reported to investors.

 ## Why This Matters

-\- AI growth without fossil lock-in: EcoYield provides the compute capacity AI needs without replicating the carbon-heavy mistakes of traditional data centres.
+- AI growth without fossil lock-in: EcoYield provides the compute capacity AI needs without replicating the carbon-heavy mistakes of traditional data centres.
 - Measurable sustainability: Investors don’t just earn yield, they contribute to tangible climate-positive outcomes.
-- Institutional alignment: ESG frameworks are increasingly mandatory for funds — EcoYield ensures compliance while delivering strong returns.
+- Institutional alignment: ESG frameworks are increasingly mandatory for funds; EcoYield ensures compliance while delivering strong returns.

-✨ EcoYield proves that the future of AI can be green, profitable, and sustainable — with investors directly funding the transition.
+EcoYield proves that the future of AI can be green, profitable, and sustainable; with investors directly funding the transition.